ChrisWilcox78/NSWCrimeREST/README.md

 # NSWCrimeREST
 A RESTful API written in Python (using Flask, Flask-Sockets, and MongoEngine) and backed by either MongoDB or MySQL that exposes the NSW crime dataset (https://search.data.gov.au/dataset/ds-dga-6cdf7a25-4f2d-4bae-b3b5-61175e2b3b13/details).
 The server also provides a websocket via which clients can register to receive updates as soon as they are saved to to the database.

+The API is hosted with the smaller test dataset here <https://chriswilcox.pythonanywhere.com/>.

-An OpenAPI documentation of the API is available in ReDoc format here <https://chriswilcox78.github.io/NSWCrimeREST-ApiDoc/> and in SwaggerUI format here <https://chriswilcox78.github.io/NSWCrimeREST-ApiDoc/swagger-ui/> (unfortunately, the "Try it out" buttons do not currently work - the API is not currently hosted anywhere).
+Interactive OpenAPI documentation of the API is available in ReDoc format here <https://chriswilcox78.github.io/NSWCrimeREST-ApiDoc/> and in SwaggerUI format here <https://chriswilcox78.github.io/NSWCrimeREST-ApiDoc/swagger-ui/>.

 ## Some notes on the design
 - I have taken a layered approach to the application separating it into persistence, business, and REST layers.
 This will allow changes to be made to one of these layers without having to make corresponding changes to others (for example, adding an additional version of the persistence layer to use the relational MYSQL DBMS only required changes to that layer and a small change to the way the repository was referenced in the business layer - the new repository implementation satisfied the same duck-type as the mongo version).